r-multiverse/contributions/README.md

-# r-releases contribution repository
+# R-releases contribution repository

-This is the repository that accepts contributions to `r-releases`.
+This is the repository that accepts contributions to R-releases.

 # Documentation

-Please visit <https://github.com/r-releases/help> for the README, documentation, and code of conduct for the entire `r-releases` project.
+Please visit <https://github.com/r-releases/help> for the README, documentation, and code of conduct for the entire R-releases project.

 # Help